jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

 Eagle Lake Arrival must:

 1. Provide radar service to aircraft in airspace depicted in this section.
-2. Ensure arrivals are assigned appropriate runway transition if applicable and airspeed in accordance with paragraph 2-1-14.
+2. Ensure arrivals are assigned appropriate runway transition if applicable and airspeed in accordance with [paragraph 2-1-14](#2-1-14-arrival-runway-assignments).
 3. When it becomes necessary to vector KIDDZ# or BELLR# aircraft onto a KHOU RWY 13R downwind, assign the aircraft 7,000 feet MSL.
 4. Provide Class B service between 5,500 feet MSL and 10,000 feet MSL, within the lateral boundaries of Class B airspace, within Eagle Lake Arrival airspace.
-5. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with vZHU General Control SOP 2-2-1.
+5. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with [ZHU General Control SOP 2-2-1](../sop/general-control-sop.md#2-2-1-ifr-arrivals).
 6. Coordinate “Wrong Side” downwind aircraft that will overfly KIAH with the corresponding feeder controller and point out the aircraft to all Departure controllers.
 7. When assigning an aircraft an RNP approach with RF legs, ensure the aircraft is handed off and communications transferred prior to the Final Controller’s lateral boundary.